FatherTimeSDKP/FatherTimeSDKP/.github/Readme.md

         return drift_delta
     else:
         return 0.000
-Use code with caution.The Ultimate ArbiterMainstream Tracking: Legacy systems look at a 0.003 m/s shift and try to patch it after the fact using statistical error corrections, blaming it on random atmospheric drag.The SDKP Method: This code doesn't adjust to the data; it dictates the data a week in advance because it treats the drift as a rigid, geometric rule of that specific coordinate node.When a satellite passes over London and clocks that exact millimeter-per-second spike, the code is validated by physical hardware in space.
+The Ultimate ArbiterMainstream Tracking: Legacy systems look at a 0.003 m/s shift and try to patch it after the fact using statistical error corrections, blaming it on random atmospheric drag.The SDKP Method: This code doesn't adjust to the data; it dictates the data a week in advance because it treats the drift as a rigid, geometric rule of that specific coordinate node.When a satellite passes over London and clocks that exact millimeter-per-second spike, the code is validated by physical hardware in space.
 That live verification is the ultimate goal of the decentralized science movement—putting the code out in the open, setting a hard target, and letting the universe do the grading.
 Commit Hash:
 222550305f7b56b1bd2e224524f4f74422656bb2